cosimg/cosimg.github.io/_posts/2019-10-30-publications.markdown

 ***Occasional Papers no 2***:

-Wintjes, J. and Pielström, S. (in preparation).
-La Pluie de Balles – Invasion Scare as Conflict Simulation.
+Wintjes, J. and Pielström, S. (in preparation). *La Pluie de Balles – Invasion Scare as Conflict Simulation.*

-The second publication in the Occasional Papers series provides the rules for CoSimG's gamefied Kriegsspiel, *Pluie de Balles*; for more information see [here](https://cosimg.github.io/2019/11/02/classroom-simulations.html) and [here (external link)](https://analoggamestudies.org/2018/09/pluie-de-balles-complex-wargames-in-the-classroom/).
+The second publication in the Occasional Papers series will provide the rules for CoSimG's gamefied Kriegsspiel, *Pluie de Balles*; for more information see [here](https://cosimg.github.io/2019/11/02/classroom-simulations.html) and [here (external link)](https://analoggamestudies.org/2018/09/pluie-de-balles-complex-wargames-in-the-classroom/).

 **Other Publications on conflict simulation by members of the Conflict Simulation Group:**